mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40047-b_Aliens of charted space 1.md

 majority of warships are constructed to TL12 standards and are similar in many ways to vehicles and buildings.

-K’kree warships are extremely wasteful of space by human standards but this is necessary to accommodate their large bulk and need for open areas.
-Most warships are designed to deploy or control robotic subordinate craft, either as crewed ‘herdmasters’ controlling a group of similarly sized robotic craft or acting as a carrier and tender for large numbers of semi-autonomous robot fighters.
+K'kree warships are extremely wasteful of space by human standards but this is necessary to accommodate their large bulk and need for open areas.
+Most warships are designed to deploy or control robotic subordinate craft, either as crewed 'herdmasters' controlling a group of similarly sized robotic craft or acting as a carrier and tender for large numbers of semi-autonomous robot fighters.
 These are piloted remotely from the carrier,